ben-n93/ben-n93.github.io/content/blog/First Nations Named Places.md

 geographic and place names within the state of New South Wales, Australia.

-So not quite what I was looking for but I still found this to be a fascinating data set, which is helpfully avaliable as a [CSV file](https://proposals.gnb.nsw.gov.au/public/geonames/search) with all record information from the Geographical Name Register that the Board maintains.
+So not quite what I was looking for but I still found this to be a fascinating data set, which is helpfully available as a [CSV file](https://proposals.gnb.nsw.gov.au/public/geonames/search) with all record information from the Geographical Name Register that the Board maintains.

 The data set includes an ABORIGINAL NAME field and so I thought it would be interesting to visualise how many places in NSW are of First